Traditional Outdoor Seating Permit Process COVID-19 Temporary Outdoor Seating Extension Process Traditional Permit Rules & Fines Standards

 - Where alcoholic beverages are served, the permit holder must comply with all State and Local regulations for the sale, possession, and/or consumption of alcoholic beverages

-- Permits are not transferable to other individuals
+- Permits are not transferable to other individuals or businesses

 - The permit holder is responsible for keeping the immediate area covering 6 feet on all sides from the edge of the designated outdoor seating area clean of garbage, food debris, paper, cups, or cans associated with the operation of the outdoor dining space on a daily basis.
-All waste and trash must be properly disposed of by the permit holder
+All waste and trash must be properly disposed of by the permit holder.

 - The permit holder is responsible for timely removal of snow and ice from the outdoor seating area as per the standards specified in the City publication Fayetteville Street Renaissance Maintenance Partnership, Programs and Policies (see Appendix Section 4).
 No ice-melt should drain into tree pits